slsa-framework/slsa-verifier/README.md

 This is WIP and currently not supported.

 ### Containers
-To verify a contaimer image, you need to pass a container image name that is _immutable_ by providing its digest, in order to avoid [TOCTOU attacks](#toctou-attacks).
+To verify a container image, you need to pass a container image name that is _immutable_ by providing its digest, in order to avoid [TOCTOU attacks](#toctou-attacks).

 Run the commands below: